13 Types of Air Conditioners (2025) | How to Choose

 How to Choose the Right AC

-- Room size & load: Rough guide: ~20 BTU per sq. ft. (adjust for ceilings, sun, occupancy).
+- Room size & load: As a rough guide, ~20 BTU per sq. ft.
+Adjust for ceiling height, sun exposure, windows, and occupancy.

 Recommended Brands